Axway/streams-open-docs/content/en/docs/install/_index.md

     kubectl -n ${NAMESPACE} create secret generic streams-kafka-passwords-secret --from-literal="client-passwords=${KAFKA_CLIENT_PASSWORD}" --from-literal="inter-broker-password=${KAFKA_INTERBROKER_PASSWORD}" Z
     ```
     * In order to configure TLS encryption, you need to have a valid truststore and one certificate per broker.
         * They must all be integrated into Java Key Stores (JKS) files.
-Be careful as each broker needs its own keystore and a dedicated CN name matching the Kafka pod hostname as described in [bitnami documentation](https://github.com/bitnami/charts/tree/master/bitnami/kafka#enable-security-for-kafka-and-zookeeper).
+Be careful, as each broker needs its own keystore and a dedicated CN name matching the Kafka pod hostname as described in [bitnami documentation](https://github.com/bitnami/charts/tree/master/bitnami/kafka#enable-security-for-kafka-and-zookeeper).
         * We provide you with a script to help with truststore and keystore generation (based on bitnami's script that properly handles Kubernetes deployment).
 You can also use your own truststore/privatekey:
         ```sh
         cd tools